bluem-development/bluem-magento/README.md

 The simplest way to do so is to include a link to the page from step 2 of the above set-up procedure.
 When unverified users are redirected there, they can follow the procedure right away.
 If they are already verified, they will be told so and can return to the previous page.

 _Instructions on how to change the redirect after identification will follow soon._ Refer to the Configuration section to enable this functionality.
+# eMandates

+Will follow in a future release, as soon as Bluem clients have shown interest in integrating this into the Magento ecosystem.

+# Developer notes

+- At the moment, it is not yet possible to choose the issuer (Bank) from within the webshop; this is done from within the Bluem portal, so as soon as the end-user has clicked on 'checkout' and temporarily leaves the webshop.
+- At the moment, the payment reference and client reference are automatically generated based on client information.
+This will be added at a later date if it appears to be necessary.
+- All transaction requests, also for identity, are logged within a database table which is created when the module is first activated.
+- Notes on Magento version 2: This module is targeted at Magento2, and there is no support for Magento v1.* at the moment.
+- Regarding data and privacy: IP Addresses are used at the moment to trace guest users.
+Any new transaction stores the IP Address.
+Please notice this when using this module within your site and acknowledge this within your privacy policy.
+- Please contact us with any remarks or notes on the module and its installation procedure: the module is rather new and therefore not yet broadly tried and tested.

 ## Webhooks (in development)
 Webhooks are vital to retrieve information about transactions asynchronously and periodically about order processing, independent of your end-users explicit transaction and request page visit.